vegardgs-ksat/blog/posts/tired_of_rest.md

 neither a concern for the development nor consumption of the API - but rather its deployment infrastructure and request path traversal towards the API server actually handling the request.

-Some deployments of APIs (which were never designed or intended for men-in-green-suits scenario), may end up as part of security restricted or limited environment - even if it is hosted in the cloud.
-There is some very real requirements out there that any intermediate processing chain that process or audit the requests must scrub the logs for sensitive information prior to persisting the logs.
-Or at very least before those logs are shared with anyone (i.e., security monitoring software) outside of the restricted environment.
+Some deployments of APIs (which were never designed or intended for men-in-green-suits scenarios (read: military)), may end up as part of security restricted or limited environment - even if it is hosted in the cloud.
+There are some very real requirements out there that necessitates that any intermediate processing chain that process or audit the requests must scrub the logs for sensitive information prior to persisting the logs.
+Or at the very least before those logs are shared with anyone (i.e., security monitoring software) outside of the restricted environment.

 For HTTP requests where all application level data is only transmitted in the request body, this is a non-issue.
 However, when the classified information is communicated over the API in query strings or path parameters, we would be required to implement such redaction measures.
-This is because most reverse proxy or intermediate processing software for an HTTP deployment nominally logs the entire request URI, including the query string,
+This is because most reverse proxy or intermediate processing software for an HTTP deployment nominally logs the entire request URI, including the query string.

 ### Caching

-Caching is a large portion of the REST architecture, leaning heavily into the fact that stateless data, and idempotent operations shall in-and-large be cache-controlled.
-This is influenced by [Cache-Control header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Cache-Control).
+Caching is a large part of the REST architecture, leaning heavily into the fact that stateless data, and idempotent operations, shall by and large be cache-controlled.
+This is influenced by the [Cache-Control header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Cache-Control).
 The cache keys themselves are computed entirely based on the URI and a subset of request headers.
-This also follows naturally from the REST architecture that these operations are thus `GET` methods, due to their idempotent nature, and cache eligibleness.
+It follows naturally from the REST architecture that these operations must be `GET` methods, due to their idempotent nature and cache eligibleness.

-What type of operations in a modern API that are cacheable is highly contextual, and dependent on the domain of the API itself.
+Which type of operations in a modern API are cacheable or not is highly contextual, and dependent on the domain of the API itself.
 It is also rather dependent on the scale of your operations, and the trade-offs taken when evaluating ones position on the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).
-I'll wager that in today's ecosystem, caching for _most_ API operations are rarely performed on the transport layer.
-There is a plethora of more controllable cache mechanisms closer to the data source, whose invalidation mechanisms is reachable for the API owner.
+I'll wager that in today's ecosystem, caching is rarely performed on the transport layer for _most_ API operations.
+There is a plethora of more controllable cache mechanisms closer to the data source, whose invalidation mechanisms are reachable for the API owner.

 All in all, it seems restrictive to perpetuate the necessity of REST on the basis of cache control.

 ### Query String complexity

 With the evolving set of complexity offered by modern APIs, more and more information is required to be transferred in the HTTP request.
-In lieu of unable to provide a request message body for the HTTP methods `GET` and `DELETE`, and in the spirit of following modern day REST, this complexity has migrated into the HTTP query string, in the form of query parameters.
+Since the specification does not allow us to provide a request message body for the HTTP methods `GET` and `DELETE`, and in the spirit of following modern day REST, this complexity has migrated into the HTTP query string in the form of query parameters.
 An effort to standardize these were made in [RFC 6470](https://datatracker.ietf.org/doc/html/rfc6570#section-3.2.8), and was partially adopted into the [OpenAPI](https://spec.openapis.org/oas/v3.2.html#style-values) parameter style specification.
-However, as noted in the OpenAPI specification, there are also many non-standardized variants - in an attempt to capture naturally evolved variants that has been implemented and used throughout the last few decades.
+However, as noted in the OpenAPI specification, it also documents many non-standardized variants that has naturally blossomed throughout the web ecosystem the last few decades.

-My point with this detour is to signal that even modeling vaguely standardized methods of exchanging an array of identifiers can manifest in a query string in so many ways.
+My point with this detour is to signal that something as simple as modeling vaguely standardized methods of exchanging an array of identifiers can manifest in a query string in so many ways.
 Each which oft need to be communicated manually in text documentation, instead of being obvious based on the application protocol.
 This is made even worse if using the `deepObject` style to transfer full data structures (which can include arrays).
 Consult the